AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/entity-rel-diag.md

 ---
 title: Entity Relationship Diagrams
-description: Learn about a few ER diagrams to help you visualize the relationship between a handful of common Magento database tables.
+description: Learn about a few ER diagrams to help you visualize the relationship between a handful of common **[!UICONTROL Magento]** database tables.
 ---
 # Entity Relationship Diagram

 What is an **entity relationship (ER) diagram**?
 An ER diagram is a visualization of tables within a database and how they relate to each other.
-This article contains a few ER diagrams to help you visualize the relationship between a handful of common Magento database tables.
+This article contains a few ER diagrams to help you visualize the relationship between a handful of common **[!UICONTROL Magento]** database tables.

 >[!NOTE]
 >
 >Throughout this article you will see the words **join**, **relationship** and **path**.
 These words are all used to describe how two tables are connected.

-## Core Magento ER Diagram
+## Core **[!UICONTROL Magento]** ER Diagram

 ![4_DB_Chart](../../assets/4_DB_Chart.png)

-This ER diagram represents the relationships among the core tables within a Magento database.
+This ER diagram represents the relationships among the core tables within a **[!UICONTROL Magento]** database.
 By viewing multiple relationships at once, you can see how data would relate across many tables.

 The sections below contain ER diagrams specific to two tables at a time.
 To view a diagram and its accompanying description, click on the header for that section.